djd6621/EmailSender/README.md

 The [] are not included in the command!

+To send an email from a gmail account, you must lower the security protocols on it.
+This is done by going to security and allowing other apps to access your email i.e. Python.

 # Parameters
 1 - email_to_send_from
 2 - either a txt file of emails on each line or a single email to recieve the email